cyberark/conjur/design/authenticators-status/authn_status_oidc.md

     checks but this check's price is too high.
 - The group `conjur/authn-oidc/<service-id>/users` exists and has `read` & `authenticate` permissions on the webservice
-    - Although it is a best practice to create a group with this name and add members who we want to have permissions to that group
+    - For organizational purposes, we recommend that a new `users` group is created for each authenticator.
+    That way, you can easily give the necessary `read` and `authenticate` privileges to multiple groups that already exist in Conjur.
+Although this is best practice, we do not enforce this in the product.
-    (instead of giving permissions to each group separately), we do not limit this in the product.
-Thus, we cannot define an authenticator as unhealthy if the group doesn't exist (or has insufficient permissions on the webservice).
-Thus we will not check this in the status check.
+    Therefore, we cannot consider an authenticator 'unhealthy' if that extra grouping does not exist (or has insufficient permissions on the webservice) and will not include this as one of the status checks.
 # Test Plan

 | **Given**                                 | **When**                                                                                           | **Then**                                   | **Status** |